nthieu29/mongodb-sharding-demo/README.md

 ![Simple-Shard](external-files/simple-shard.jpeg)

+The application is a simple REST API microservice manage restaurants, and we will demonstrate how to to distribute restaurant data accross 3 shards by city.

 In the case you want [high availability](https://docs.mongodb.com/manual/reference/glossary/#term-high-availability), you could deploy a shard as a [replica set](https://docs.mongodb.com/manual/replication/#replication-in-mongodb), and the deployment could be like (for the simplicity of this demonstration, we skip this for now):

 ![Replica-Shard](external-files/replica-shard.jpeg)